ChalkTalk/backend-interview/README.md

 ## Challenge: Create an API server/application

 - Write a server application that offers at least 3 endpoints:
-  - Define the game's known dictionary (see bellow).
+  - Define the game's known dictionary (see below).
   - Start a new game by providing a board.
   - Validate a play.
 - You can use any boilerplate or start project.
 If you need help with this, let us know and we will share a quick-starter project promptly.
 - Keep your code **separated from the boilerplate**, so it's easier to review your work.
-- We prefer TypeScript or typed JavaScript, or GoLang.
+- This project must be done in Python.
+Feel free to use your favorite libraries, we don't have a preference.

 ### Rules of the game